-13.1 Though it is not expected that ARFF services be trained to be proficient in mitigating incidents involving chemical agents, being the first responder, they should be equipped with basic knowledge on the potential threats posed by these agents.
+5.1 Aerodrome rescue and firefighting (ARFF) services, being the first responder, should be equipped with basic knowledge on the potential threats posed by these agents.
 With the appropriate protection and detection, they will be able to identify the type of chemical agent present and take appropriate steps to evacuate victims around the affected area before the arrival of the hazmat response teams, thus preventing the incident from escalating.